 The evaluation of this narrative succeeds because \code{fail_to_return_by_noon} is supported by the fact of being sick (see lines 42-25 in Fig.~\ref{fig:car}).
-This information is shown by s(CASP) in the partial model and in the justifications tree (for the reader convenience they are available in Appendix~\ref{sec:a1}).
+This information is shown by s(CASP) in the partial model and in the justifications tree (for the reader's convenience, they are available in \ref{sec:a1}).

-\textbf{Narrative 4:} car returned before noon, but with low battery (no money to get it charged).
+\item [Narrative 4:] car returned before noon, but with a low battery (no money to get it charged).

-Under this narrative the exception \code{fail_to_return_ok_battery} holds because the fact \code{financially_broke(jones)} appears in the narrative, i.e., Jones is financially broke.
+Under this narrative, the exception \code{fail_to_return_ok_battery} holds because the fact \code{financially_broke(jones)} appears in the narrative, i.e., Jones is financially broke.

-\textbf{Narrative 5:} car returned but late and with low battery levels due to being too broke to get it charged.
+\item [Narrative 5:] car returned but late and with low battery levels due to being too broke to get it charged.

-Under this narrative the exceptions \code{fail_to_return_by_noon} and \code{fail_to_return_ok_battery} holds.
-The first one because he is sick and the second one because he is financially broke.
+Under this narrative, the exceptions \code{fail_to_return_by_noon} and \code{fail_to_return_ok_battery} holds.
+The first one because he is sick, and the second one because he is financially broke.

-\textbf{Narrative 6:} car returned before noon, low battery levels, but battery needs replacement (being broke should have no impact)
+\item [Narrative 6:] car returned before noon, low battery levels, but battery needs replacement (being broke should have no impact)

 In this scenario, it is possible to prove \code{fail_to_return_ok_battery} because he is financially broke, but since the battery needs replacement, this exception is not necessary (see the following example).